Friends-of-Monika/.github/profile/readme.md

 <h4 align="center">
   Please do not try to install our other repositories as submods.
+They're<br>
-They're <i>really, really</i> not, unless we say they are.
+  <i>really, really</i> not, unless we say they are.
 Thank you 💚
 </h4>